Mental Health Services in Scottsdale

 Intensive outpatient program (IOP): This is essentially the same as PHP, but allows the patient to be more independent and attend therapy sessions about 3 hours a day and 3-5 days a week.

 Aftercare: Pinnacle Peak Recovery will create and review an individualized blueprint for managing the challenges of returning to the community.
 We’ll keep in touch with you to see how your recovery journey is coming along after treatment ends, and our community of alumni can also serve as a support system to motivate you to stay sober.
-We understand that relapses are common after treatment ends, but aftercare programs and a healthy support system decreases the chance of relapse and helps our patients achieve long-term recovery.

 Where You Can Seek Mental Health Services for Addiction Treatment